 On May 17, 2022, the Company announced the staking of multiple claim groups (1,327 claims, 33,093 ha) in southern Newfoundland, comprising three different project areas located in Newfoundland.
 The properties contain over 40 mapped S-type pegmatites that have seen no exploration for lithium.
 Claims were staked based on preferred geologic environments, government of Newfoundland till and rock samples, historical mapping and assessment reports.
 These project areas are also in close proximity to the Avalonia / Ganderia boundary that extends from Piedmont Lithium in the Carolinas to the Cornish Tin region in the United Kingdom.
 Prospecting was completed at the end of July 2022.
-During the nine-month period ended September 30, 2023, the Company impaired \$380,741 of costs incurred on this property, related to specific areas where claims are not expected to be renewed, where the Company has decided to discontinue exploration and evaluation activities or the assets carrying amount exceeds its recoverable amount.
+During the year ended December 31, 2023, the Company impaired \$0.4 million of costs incurred on this property related to specific areas where claims are not expected to be renewed, where the Company has decided to discontinue exploration and evaluation activities or the assets carrying amount exceeds its recoverable amount.